johang/sd-card-images/docs/_boards/mele_a1000.md

 ---
 layout: board
 title: Mele A1000 SD card images
-description: "Minimal, pure and up-to-date vanilla Debian armhf SD card images for Mele A1000 by Mele, SoC: Allwinner A10, CPU ISA: armv7"
+description: "Minimal, pure and up-to-date vanilla Debian/Ubuntu armhf SD card images for Mele A1000 by Mele, SoC: Allwinner A10, CPU ISA: armv7"
 board_id: mele_a1000
 board_dtb_name: sun4i-a10-a1000
 board_name: Mele A1000